-As of December 31, 2022 and 2021, the Company provided certificates of deposits amounting to \$20,311 thousand, which were recorded in other non-current assets as collateral mainly for land lease agreements and tariff guarantees.
+As of December 31, 2023 and 2022, the Company provided certificates of deposits amounting to \$22,174 thousand, and \$20,311 thousand which were recorded in other non-current assets as collateral mainly for land lease agreements and tariff guarantees.

 27. SIGNIFICANT CONTINGENT LIABILITIES AND UNRECOGNIZED COMMITMENTS a.
 Unrecognized commitments b.
-The Company entered into long-term energy purchase agreements with supplier.
+The Company entered into long-term energy purchase agreements with its supplier.
 The relative fulfillment period, quantity and price are specified in the agreement.

-In addition to those disclosed in other notes, significant contingent liabilities and unrecognized commitments of the Company at December 31, 2022 and 2021 were as follows:
+In addition to those disclosed in other notes, significant contingencies and unrecognized commitments of the Company at December 31, 2023 and 2022 were as follows:

-Decem ber 31
+December 31

-2022 2021
+2023 2022

-Acquisition of property, plant and equipment \$ 683,450 \$ 2,184,568
+Acquisition of property, plant and equipment \$ \$ 683,450